 As already mentioned, the project plan is not something to strictly follow.
 Changes are always necessary and desired in software and ML development projects, especially for agile software development.
 It guarantees that the project team can adapt to problems as they arise.
 Notwithstanding, a project plan helps to structure a project and gives an overview of the next technical steps and involved personnel.

 The above points are the most important factors when it comes to planning an ML project.
-Each has a big impact on a successful completion of the project.
-They should not only be part of the preliminary negotiations, but also of the concrete preparation of the proposal.
+Each has a big impact on the successful completion of the project.
+They should not only be part of the preliminary negotiations but also of the concrete preparation of the proposal.
 It includes all agreements made and ensures that all parties involved can refer to them at any time.

 Depending on the nature of the project and the relationship between the client and the contractor, certain items may be less relevant.
 But according to dida's long experience in ML projects, it is always worthwhile to deal with these points in a project proposal.
 I also recommend our article on the most important questions we ask our customers before a joint ML project.